-A new study has described the molecular mechanism of action by which the flavonoid luteolin induces breast cancer cell death.
+A new study has described the mechanism of action by which the flavonoid luteolin induces breast cancer cell death.
 The most abundant food sources of luteolin are celery seed, Mexican oregano (Lippia graveolens), thyme and radicchio.
-Significant levels of luteolin are also found in parsley, hot peppers, artichokes, mint and sage, as well as some other culinary herbs.
+Significant levels of luteolin are also found in parsley, hot peppers, artichokes, mint and sage.

 Luteolin has been shown to exert anticancer activity in various types of human cancer cells.
 However, the underlying mechanisms are not well understood.
 In the study, luteolin was found to cause a decrease in breast cancer cell viability in a dose-dependent and time-dependent manner.
 Cell cycle measurements and staining demonstrated that luteolin induced programmed cell death (apoptosis).